Leek and Celery Pie

 3. Roll out remaining dough on floured surface with floured rolling pin into a rectangle about 1 inch wider on all sides than your pan.
 Lift dough and drape it over filling, leaving it slightly wrinkled.

 4. Roll edge of bottom crust over top to form a rope edge all around pie.
-Brush top of pie with remaining 2 tablespoons oil (or drizzle it on and use your fingers to spread the oil out over the surface).
+Brush top of pie with remaining 2 tbsp oil (or drizzle it on and use your fingers to spread the oil out over the surface).
 Score top crust into serving pieces with a sharp knife.

 5. Bake the pie until golden brown, 50 to 60 minutes.
 Allow to cool and serve at room temperature.